ab-h-i-n/google-image-scrapper/README.md

 ## 🚀 Key Features

 - **High Performance**: Reuses a single browser instance to eliminate startup latency (saves ~1-2s per request).
-- **SEO-Friendly Scraping**: Simulates a real desktop browser (Chrome on Windows) to bypass basic bot detection and render dynamic content.
+- **Bot Detection Avoidance**: Simulates a real desktop browser (Chrome on Windows) to bypass basic bot detection and render dynamic content.
 - **Smart Resource Management**: Blocks unnecessary assets (images, fonts, stylesheets) during the search phase to speed up page loads by up to 3x.
 - **Fast Validation**: Validates image URLs in parallel using lightweight Node.js HEAD requests, ensuring only accessible images are returned.
 - **Intelligent Scrolling**: Custom auto-scroll logic mimics human interaction to trigger lazy-loading of images.
 - **In-Memory Caching**: Caches search results for 1 hour, providing instant sub-millisecond responses for repeat queries.

-## 🛠️ Technical Architecture & SEO Mechanics
+## 🛠️ Technical Architecture & Scraping Mechanics

 This scraper is built to handle the complexities of modern Single Page Applications (SPAs) like Google Images while maintaining high throughput.

-### 1. Browser Simulation (SEO & Detection Avoidance)
+### 1. Browser Simulation (Detection Avoidance)

 - **User-Agent Spoofing**: The scraper sets a standard `Mozilla/5.0...` User-Agent string to identify as a legitimate Chrome browser on Windows 10.
 This prevents Google from serving a simplified WAP version of the page or blocking the request immediately.
 - **Dynamic Rendering**: Uses Puppeteer (Headless Chrome) to fully execute JavaScript, ensuring that dynamic content (which Google uses heavily for image grids) is properly rendered.
-This is crucial for "SEO" scraping where static HTML parsers fail.
+This is crucial for scraping modern SPAs where static HTML parsers fail.

 ### 2. Performance Optimization